cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/s3parquet.rst

 This example will write to an S3 output located at ``s3n://path/to/logs``.
 It will write data in Parquet format using the given schema.
-Every time the pipeline runs, a new output directory from the base path (``s3n://path/to/logs``) will be created which will have the directory name corresponding to the start time in 'yyyy-mm-dd-hh' format.
+Every time the pipeline runs, a new output directory from the base path (``s3n://path/to/logs``) will be created which will have the directory name corresponding to the start time in ``yyyy-mm-dd-hh`` format.